 As with any life-altering diagnosis, I was very fearful.
 Based on my doctor’s recommendation, I chose RCCA, and I’m so glad I did.
 I could not have been put in better hands.
 The doctor answered all my questions truthfully and with compassion, and explained what I was facing and how we were going to fight it.
 I learned that life is very precious but that there are very caring individuals at RCCA willing to help you through difficult times.

-– Barbara AmmerA.
+– Barbara A.